ospaarmann/exdgraph/README.md

 **This is work in progress and not functional as of now.
 If you want to help, please drop me a message.
 Any help is greatly appreciated!**

 ExDgraph is a gRPC based client for the [Dgraph](https://github.com/dgraph-io/dgraph) database.
 It uses the [DBConnection](https://hexdocs.pm/db_connection/DBConnection.html) behaviour to support transactions and connection pooling via [Poolboy](https://github.com/devinus/poolboy).
+Works with Dgraph v1.0.4 (latest).

 WORK IN PROGRESS.